StanfordVL/iGibsonChallenge2021/README.md

   ```

 ### Online submission
 Follow instructions in the submit tab of the EvalAI challenge page to submit your docker image.
 Note that you will need a version of EvalAI >= 1.2.3.
-Pasting those instructions here for convenience:
+Here we reproduce part of those instructions for convenience:

 ```bash
 # Installing EvalAI Command Line Interface